3 of the best Loire Valley Castles

-Having driven ourselves all the way from London to Bordeaux, via some spectacular Normandy scenery, we had a few days to recuperate and chill chez la (belle-) famille.
+Having driven ourselves all the way from London to Bordeaux, via some spectacular Normandy road trip scenery, we had a few days to recuperate and chill-out chez la (belle-) famille.

 In true South West France style, this meant much consuming of local delicacies like fresh fish, foie gras, prunes, asparagus and cheese (the latter being not so much SW France as simply French!).
 All washed down by nice rich Bordeaux wine.
 Copious amounts.

 We did at least manage to drag ourselves away from all the eating, drinking and chilling for one day, on the recommendation of some friends, for a drive up north of Bordeaux to discover the local area.

 Situated on the riverbank in the estuary where the Dordogne and Garonne rivers meet, before finally making their way to the Bay of Biscay and the Northern Atlantic, sits the town of Blaye.

-It is best known for its Citadel, and for the famous wines produced in the surrounding region (chateau Margaux, anyone?).
+It is best known for its Citadel, and for the famous wines produced in the surrounding region (a bottle of Chateau Margaux, anyone?).
 The incredibly well-preserved Citadel was built in more uncertain times as a walled city, with the goal of defending Bordeaux from sea invasions.

-Today Blaye is a UNESCO World Heritage site, and makes for an impressive visit, as well as a great place to enjoy the views of the estuary, and visit some of the local artisans.
+Today Blaye is a UNESCO World Heritage site, and makes for an impressive visit, as well as a great place to enjoy views of the estuary, and visit some local artisans.

 A couple of relaxing days later, and we were back on the road again, slowly making our way back to Blighty, this time via a tour of the Loire Valley.

 Arriving in the Loire in time for aperitif hour, once we had left the motorway we wound our way through some charming french towns, all stone houses and church steeples.
 We even passed by some troglodyte houses - these fascinating dwellings dug deep into the rock faces of the soft tuffeau stone hills common in the area.